-Internal information programs may be established periodically on national and international trends in Corporate Governance.
+Internal information programs may be established periodically on national and international trends in corporate governance matters.

 In addition, directors will be regularly informed of significant movements in share ownership and of the views of major shareholders, investors and rating agencies on the Company and its Group.